 Hulu is a subscription-based video streaming service.
 Much like Netflix and other similar competitors, Hulu partners with popular content creators and networks to stream their movies and shows online.
 What makes Hulu special is its tendency to focus on recent TV shows and original content.

-You can go to Hulu to watch recent episodes from TV shows.
+You can go to Hulu to watch recent episodes of TV shows.
 With Hulu, you often only have to wait a day to watch the latest episodes of main network TV shows.
 This waiting time is cut down significantly with the addition of live TV streaming.

 Hulu is co-owned by The Walt Disney Company and Comcast.
 The service supports all kinds of platforms, including Android, iOS, video game consoles, connected TVs, Apple TV, Fire TV, Roku, and many others.
 In addition, any computer with a browser can access it.